tekioplugins/tekio_forms/documentation/text_form.md

  - fieldLabel used to show the label of the field
  - fieldHint used to show a hint for the field
  - maxLines used to restrict the max lines that can be shown at a time **(default is 1)**
+ - minLines **(requires maxLines)**  used to restrict the min lines that can be shown at a time
+ - maxLength used to restrict the length of the text

 ## Json Format